 Responsible travel is promoted

-Walks also supports sustainable travel in other ways:
+Walks also support sustainable travel in other ways:

-- We offer an alternative to well-known attractions.
-Many of our tours are outside regular hours (such the Colosseum at night or After-hours at St. Mark’s Basilica).
+• We offer an alternative to well-known attractions.
+Many of our tours are outside regular hours (such as the Colosseum at night or After-hours at St. Mark’s Basilica).

-- Giving back the community Walks has supported many local charities, restoration efforts and sustainable travel organisations in many of our destinations.
-These include the American Institute For Roman Culture (Equavento), Vatican Patrons, and St. Fondation Patrimoine for Notre-Dame Fondation Patrimoine for Mark’s Basilica Conservation Fondation Patrimoine for San Francisco The Victorian Alliance of San Francisco
+• Giving back to the community Walks has supported many local charities, restoration efforts, and sustainable travel organizations in many of our destinations.
+These include the American Institute For Roman Culture (Equavento), Vatican Patrons, St. Fondation Patrimoine for Notre-Dame Fondation Patrimoine for Mark’s Basilica Conservation Fondation Patrimoine for San Francisco The Victorian Alliance of San Francisco

 Our Walkers share eco-friendly travel tips